 - PARBOIL RIBS: Place ribs in a large pot.
 Add onion, bay leaf, salt, peppercorns, garlic and pickle juice if using.
-Fill pot with water to cover the ribs by one inch.
+Fill pot with water to cover ribs by one inch.
 Slowly bring ribs to a boil by heating the stove to medium-high.
-Skim the surface with a ladle.
-Lower the heat, cover and simmer for an hour or until a knife easily pierces the meat.
+Skim surface with a ladle.
+Lower heat, cover and simmer for 1 hour or until a knife easily pierces the meat.
 If you have time, let the meat sit in the water until the water cools.
-If not, remove the ribs and discard the water (or strain and reserve for soup).
-Note 1 for baking method.
+If not, remove the ribs and discard the water.
+Note 1 for Instant Pot method.
+Note 2 for baking method.

 - MAKE SAUCE/GLAZE: In a large bowl, mix all glaze ingredients well.
 Set aside 1/2 cup to pass as extra sauce.
 Add the ribs to the bowl and mix to coat well.